mlcommons/mlcube/docs/tutorials/create-mlcube.md

-# Tutorial Create an MLCube
+# Tutorial: Create an MLCube
 Interested in getting started with MLCube?
 Follow the instructions in this tutorial.
 ## Step 1: SETUP
 Get MLCube, MLCube examples and MLCube Templates, and CREATE a Python environment.